maneaajay/plnto-Diseases/README.md

 - Additional plant images can be collected to make the disease detection part more robust and generalized :face_with_head_bandage:
 - Modularized code can be written instead of writing in Jupyter Notebooks (will follow this in upcoming projects)

-## License 📝
-This project is licensed under [GNU (GENERAL PUBLIC LICENSE)](https://github.com/Gladiator07/Harvestify/blob/master/LICENSE).

-## Contact 📞

-#### If you have any doubt or want to contribute feel free to email me or hit me up on [LinkedIn](https://www.linkedin.com/in/atharva-ingle-564430187/)